jmhuie/SlicerBiomech/README.md

 4. Create a new Linear Transform in the Transforms module.
 5. Switch to the Segment Geometry module.
 6. Select your inputs.
 "Segmentation" is the Segmentation node that contains your segment and "Volume" is the corresponding Volume node.
 Both are required.
-7. Use the provided Transformation Tools to rotate the segment and align it with the desired long axis/slice view.
+7. Use the provided Transform Tools to rotate the segment and align it with the desired long axis/slice view.
 8. Select the "Slice View" perpendicular to the desired measurement axis.
 It should be the slice view that contains the cross-sections you want to compute on.
 9. Choose whether to compute on every slice in the segment or only some of them.
 For large datasets, it may be beneficial to sample slices in intervals representing some percentage of segment length.
 By default, Segment Geometry will sample sections in 1% increments.
 Enter "0" to compute on every slice.
 10. Choose which computations should be performed.